- 10th April 2020

 - Category: Uncategorised

 Cyber criminals don’t need much temptation to exploit weaknesses within a company’s IT infrastructure.
-This is particularly the case when they identify employees who are working remotely in a less than secure fashion.
+This is particularly the case when they identify employees who are working remotely in a less than secure fashion, even more so for financial services firms who carry very confidential and high-value information.

 It’s thought that 16% of companies now exclusively hire remote workers, and that figure could rise significantly if the sudden increase in home working due to COVID-19 fuels a longer term trend.